carpentries-incubator/lesson-R-packaging/_episodes/034-testing.md

 {: .output}

 By naked eye, we notice that everything went fine.
-Actually, we are receiving a lot of information from a single sight.
+Actually, we are receiving a lot of information just by looking at it.
 For instance, we notice that:

 - All names appear once and only once.